XFox111/GUTSchedule/CONTRIBUTING.md

 If you are interested in writing code to fix issues or implement new awesome features you can follow this guidelines to get a better result

 ### Build and run project
+1. Clone repository to local storage using [Git command prompt](https://guides.github.com/introduction/git-handbook/) or [Visual Studio](https://docs.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo?view=vs-2019)
+2. Open `GUT.Schedule/GUT.Schedule.sln` using [Microsoft Visual Studio](https://visualstudio.microsoft.com/) 2019 or later
+3. On the VS toolbar choose build configuration:
+    - `Debug` for building and deploying test version of the app
+    - `Release` for building final version of application and creating AppBundle package (.aab)
+    - `Release (APK)` for building final version of application and creating Android package fike (.apk)
+4. To ensure that code compiles go to `Build -> Build Solution`
+5. To deploy and run application on a device or emulator
+6. To build and create new package go to `Build -> Archive...`
 > TODO

 ### Development workflow